-Covid-19 patients at this hospital are dying 'at a rate we've never seen die before' - and it's taking a toll on health care workers - Local News 8
+COVID-19 patients at this hospital are dying 'at a rate we've never seen die before' - and it's taking a toll on health care workers - Local News 8

 “It was an awful night,” she said.
 “That was one of the days I went home and just cried.”

-It’s not just Michigan that is facing an arduous winter with Covid-19.
-Nationwide, Covid-19 hospitalizations have increased 40% compared to a month ago, according to data from the US Department of Health and Human Services.
+It’s not just Michigan that’s facing an arduous winter with COVID-19.
+Nationwide, COVID-19 hospitalizations have increased 40% compared to a month ago, according to data from the US Department of Health and Human Services.

 This is the first holiday season with the relentless spread of the Delta variant — a strain far more contagious than those Americans faced last winter.